 VUCA Award - Council on Aging Senior Innovation Designer Jai'La Nored received the 2023 VUCA Leadership Award from the Leadership Council for Nonprofits in March.
-The award recognizes an early-career leader in the Greater Cincinnati nonprofit sector who is positively impacting their organization and the community through demonstrated vision, understanding, clarity and agility in a VUCA (volatile, uncertain, complex and ambiguous) world.
+The award recognizes an earlycareer leader in the Greater Cincinnati nonprofit sector who is positively impacting their organization and the community through demonstrated vision, understanding, clarity and agility in a VUCA (volatile, uncertain, complex and ambiguous) world.
 Read More

-HUD's Older Adults Home Modification Program - In April, Council on Aging was awarded a \$1.25 million grant from the U.S. Department of Housing and Urban Development (HUD)'s Older Adults Home Modification Program.
-The program aims to enable low-income elderly persons to remain in their homes through low-cost, low barrier, high impact home modifications to reduce older adults' risk of falling, improve general safety, increase accessibility, and improve their functional abilities in their home.
+HUDs Older Adults Home Modification Program - In April, Council on Aging was awarded a \$1.25 million grant from the U.S. Department of Housing and Urban Development's (HUD) Older Adults Home Modification Program.
+The program aims to enable low-income older adults to remain in their homes through low-cost, low barrier, high impact home modifications to reduce their risk of falling, improve general safety, increase accessibility, and improve their functional abilities in their home.
 Council on Aging will use the funding to assist low-income older homeowners in Clinton County.
+Read More